salilborkar/salilborkar/README.md

 ---

 ## 🚀 Favorite Projects & Achievements
-- **[Data Visualization and RAG in Python](https://github.com/salilborkar/investment_scout):** a full-stack financial analysis tool to bridge the gap between quantitative market data and qualitative financial reporting visualizing data using Matplotlib and using Retrieval Augmented Generation (RAG) to power a conversational AI chatbot about the finances of companies.
+- **[Data Visualization and RAG in Python](https://github.com/salilborkar/investment_scout):** a full-stack financial analysis tool to bridge the gap between quantitative market data and qualitative financial reporting visualizing data using Matplotlib and using Retrieval Augmented Generation (RAG) to power a conversational AI chatbot about financial risks of investing in companies.
 - **Cloud-Native Analytics Infrastructure:** Built data platforms on AWS for 2 healthcare clients and 5 SaaS products.
 - **Recommendation System:** Engineered a system that improved customer wellbeing by 25%.